influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/configuration.md

 ## Startup

-The Kapacitor daemon includes command line options that affect how it loads and runs.
-These include:
+To specify how to load and run the Kapacitor daemon, set the following command line options:

 * `-config`: Path to the configuration file.
 * `-hostname`: Hostname that will override the hostname specified in the configuration file.